monicacrespo/bootcamp-devops-student-kubernetes/02-distributed/README.md

 My device is running in Windows, and I can't access Minikube (v1.31.2) Ingress on Docker-Driver.
 The reason is because, at this moment, January 2024, Ingress is supported out-of-the-box on linux only.
 See more information in [Docker Driver - Known issues #7332](https://github.com/kubernetes/minikube/issues/7332).

-Them, for this exercise I will be using the [Hyper-V](https://minikube.sigs.k8s.io/docs/drivers/hyperv/) driver.
+Then, for this exercise I will be using the [Hyper-V](https://minikube.sigs.k8s.io/docs/drivers/hyperv/) driver.

+To use docker driver, please see section [Ingress on Win10 and minikube using docker driver](#dockerdriver).

 #### Enabling Hyper-V
 Open a PowerShell console as Administrator, and run the following command: